RachelAJ/movie-picker/README.md

 Python README.md

-This movie picker will randomly choose a movie suggestion from a pre-defined list as well as give a snack and drink suggestion to go along with the movie!
+This movie picker will randomly choose a movie suggestion from a pre-populated list as well as give a snack and drink suggestion to go along with the movie!

 Directions:
-Run in Python3 console
+Run in Python3 console (may have to pip install random) The program will give you three genres to choose from (Horror, Comedy, or Fantasy).
-The program will give you three genres to choose from.
 Type in one of the genres you would like a movie selection from or choose 'E' to exit.

 Project requirements met:
-1. Created lists, populated them with several values, retrieved at least one value, and used it in the program.
+1. Created lists, populated them with several values, retrieved values from list when program runs.
 2. Implemented a Master Loop where the user can repeatedly enter commands including choosing to exit the program.
 3. Created and calls at least 3 functions within the program: help() snack_ideas() drink_ideas()